 Rustic house very near to the sea with private pool and children pool.
 Garden with lawn an trees.

-This 3 bedroom villa with private pool is located in Puerto Pollensa and sleeps 6 people.
-It has a garden and barbeque facilities.
-The villa is within walking distance of a beach and a restaurant.
+This 3 bedroom villa is located in Ca'n Picafort and sleeps 6 people.
+It has a garden, barbeque facilities and air conditioning.

 This simple, small finca with a great swimming pool is located just outside the village and towards Son Carrió.
 In the evening.